 2. Removing Too Much Contrast

+One of the most common post processing mistake made be beginner nature photographer is removing too much contrast by playing with the sliders.
 The sliders in image editing software packages are powerful!
 Two of the most popular sliders are highlights and shadows.
 I use them with virtually every photograph to balance out the exposure of a scene.
 It’s an excellent way to darken a sky and lighten a foreground in two quick steps.

-But try not to take it too far!
+Try not to take it too far!
 Contrast is a good thing.
 An image that has light areas and dark areas is more dramatic.
 They key is the word “balance”.
 The goal is not to make the image perfectly even, the goal is to make it balanced.

-3. Making Global Adjustments
+3. Making ONLY Global Adjustments

 It’s pretty straight forward to use the sliders presented to you to make changes to your image.
 However, remember that you are making changes to the entire frame and perhaps that isn’t the best approach.
 To have greater control over the adjustments you are making, try using the adjustment brush.
 The brush will give you access to all the same sliders, but instead of changing the entire frame, you just paint on the image where you want the adjustment to be made.